V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Why did you pick this idea?
 Would you happen to have domain expertise?
 How do you know people need what you’re building?**

-We’re seeding the beginning of the VR frontier, and we already see a sizable fraction of the current VR population spending considerable time in Social VR walled gardens, such as VRChat.
+We’re seeding the beginning of the virtual reality frontier, and we already see a sizable fraction of the current virtual reality population spending considerable time in social virtual reality walled gardens, such as VRChat.

 It can be difficult or impossible to build atop walled garden platforms outside their respective visions: we’ve encountered such roadblocks in past projects.
 For example, a combination of lack of persistence, access to media/web requests, and general customizability has made other platforms unsuitable for building long games and complex collaboration tools.
 Meanwhile, our platform can be self-hosted, allows private usage, and can be modified.